svdecomposer/dbugging_brainstorm/README.md

 # dbugging_matlab_projects
-A tool to set a breakpoint in every file in a set of folders and subfolders.
+In order to debug a project it might become useful to set a breakpoint in every single file the project has (that is, every single .m file).
+However depending on the size and how the code is written, this might become tedious and impractical.
+This tools automates the process of (i) finding all .m files in a project. (ii) set a breakpoint at the begining of every single file (iii) disable all breakpoints.
+All with two easy to type commands.

-Use it in combination with a configuration file (by default .dbProject
+Use it in combination with a configuration file (by default .dbProject).
+This way you can have several debugging profiles.

+Note.
+Files inside class definition folders (which start with '@') won't be included in the debugging files.

 # Description
-The tool has only two functions.
-Hope it is useful to your purposes.
+The tool has only two functions. 'dbon'and 'dboff'.
+The first one,

 ```matlab
 >>dbon